refaktor/rye/README.md

 Rye can also work inside your browser or any other WASM container.
 I will add examples, html pages and info about it, but to build it:

     GOOS=js GOARCH=wasm go build -tags "b_tiny,b_norepl" -o wasm/rye.wasm main_wasm.go

+## Editor support

+Rye has Syntax highlighting for Emacs and VS Code.
+For VS Code just search for **ryelang** in the Extension marketplace.
+For Emacs it will be published soon on github.

 ## Related links